Jennetters/Jennetters.github.io/pages/about.md

 <p>I'm Jennette.
 Some people call me j.net.</p>

-<p>When I'm not reading, which is bordering on obsessive, see <a href="#exhibitA">Exhibit A</a>, I like to tinker with various things.
-Most commonly I spend time crocheting like the rockin' granny I aspire to be, <a href="http://meandmyhook.etsy.com" target=_new>Exhibit B</a>.
+<p>When I'm not obsessively reading, see <a href="#exhibitA">Exhibit A</a>, I like to tinker with various things.
+Generally, I spend free time crocheting like the rockin' granny I aspire to be, <a href="http://meandmyhook.etsy.com" target=_new>Exhibit B</a>.
 Lately I've been diving face-first into the world of mechanical keyboards.
-The actual act of building my first keyboard was much for fun than I thought would be, and I wanted somewhere to share a bit of my adventures and of course, pictures.</p>
+Building my first keyboard was much for fun than I thought would be, and I wanted somewhere to share a bit of my adventures and of course, pictures.</p>

 <p>This is that somehwere, let's call it: <a href="https://jennetters.github.io">Exhibit C</a>.</p>

+<p>So that's me, in a nutshell: Bibliophile, maker, software testing monkey, maker of banana hammocks.</p>

 <p><a name="exhibitA">Exhibit A</a>
 <div id="gr_challenge_7501" style="border: 2px solid #EBE8D5; border-radius:10px; padding: 0px 7px 0px 7px; max-width:230px; min-height: 100px">